Te3Que/BasicInventorySystem/README.md

-# BasicInventorySystem
+<h1 align="center>BasicInventorySystem</h1>

- A basic inventory system made in dotnet it uses an api that have connection to a db, here it's MongoDB.
+A basic inventory system made with webapi and blazor server. it uses an api that have connection to a db, here it's MongoDB.
- And uses Blazor as a UX.
+And uses BlazorServer as a UX.

- To run the project start a MongoDB (or any other db) however you want, and do required changes to make the code work with the db.
-There should not be much to change if you use a mongodb in a docker container or something like that.

 ---

-Next if you want to easily run them in developer mode, change the run.ps1 to fit the directory you have downloaded the project.

-And ofc you need dotnet SDK to run this project
+Feel free to open issues or clone/fork the project.

+---

+#### Prerequisites:
+- Dotnet 7.0 SDK
+- Knowledge of Dotnet
+- MongoDB or other DB (would require tweaks to code)

+There is a run.ps1 that you could run to run both projects at once easier, will require editing to change directory to your project directory.